-The Master program in Innovative Hospitality Management is the result of an international collaboration between TSI-Tourism Sant Ignasi affiliated to the ESADE Foundation and a [+]
+The Master programme in Innovative Hospitality Management is the result of an international collaboration between TSI-Tourism Sant Ignasi affiliated to the ESADE Foundation and a [+]

 Master in hospitality: innovation and management

-The three pillars of this masters in hospitality (Innovative Hospitality Management MSc) program are:... [-]
+The three pillars of this masters in hospitality (Innovative Hospitality Management MSc) programme are:... [-]

 Real Estate and Facility Management are on the way to become grown up management disciplines.
 Managers understand that without a secondary process a primary process cannot exist.
 Real Estate and Facility Management are considered nowadays as [+]